ama-bit/virtual-machine-hardening/vm-install-harden.md

 ```

 > ⚠️ If you disable password authentication, ensure your SSH key is
-> configured before restarting SSH or you will lose access.
+> configured and tested before restarting SSH — locking yourself out
+> requires console access to recover.

 ---

 ### 3j: Audit Logging — Optional

-Enable basic audit logging to track system events and detect suspicious activity.
+📖 *Researched*

+**When to apply this step:** If you need a record of system events for security review,
+compliance, or incident investigation.
+Adds log overhead — not necessary for a
+short-lived or isolated VM.

 ```bash
 # Install auditd